 Usually, there are only two small incisions made to perform the liposuction and extraction of any excess glandular tissue and any resulting scars will be well hidden under the arm and around the areola.

 Patients will wear a compression garment after the procedure to help mitigate swelling according to the instructions provided to them by their surgeon.
 Aftercare may also include properly taking care of the incision sites as instructed.

 Some patients are back to their normal routines in just a few days while others recover in about two weeks.
 The timeframe to return to your activities will depend on the extent of your treatment.

 If you are self-conscious about your chest due to the appearance of man boobs (gynecomastia), the condition is common and you are not alone!
+A quick consultation with Dr. Angelina Postoev, a triple-board certified cosmetic surgeon can help clear up any confusion between gynecomastia vs fat tissue and answer any questions you may have.
 There are many effective and safe options for treatment to help eliminate this common condition and boost your self-image.

 Contact SurgiCare Arts & Aesthetics, a division of IBI HealthCare Institute for a consultation today.
 Angelina Postoev, MD, FACS, a triple-board certified cosmetic surgeon, and Christopher Ibikunle, MD, FACS, offer gynecomastia surgery for men in Lawrenceville, Suwanee, Johns Creek, Buckhead, Duluth, and the surrounding areas of Georgia as well as Florida (Tampa and Hudson areas).